jyotiyadav2508/Blog_Website_PP4/README.md

 ### Site Aims

-* To provide users with a good experience when using the Incredible India website, which targets tourist destinations in India.
-* To provide users with a visually pleasing and informative website that is intuitive to use and easy to navigate.
-* To provide the admin with the ability to approve, create, update and delete a post.
-* To provide the author with the ability to create, update, read and delete a post.
-* To provide the user with the ability to read and view the post.
-* To provide the logged in user with the ability to like/unlike and commment on a post.
-* To provide a clear and appropriate response to any user inputs or actions.
-* To provide tools that allow users to search for particular destinations post.
-* To provide role-based permissions that allows user to interact with the website.

 * Incredible India is a website mainly meant to explore the Indian tourist destinattions with a good user experience.
 * The site aims is to provide users with a visually pleasing and informative website that is intuitive to use and easy to navigate.
 * This website provides the user with the ability to read and view posts, as well as tools that allow users to search for a particular destination posts.